-- If the customer uses more electricity than is produced, the customer pays for that net amount. - If the customer produces more electricity than used, the customer pays a minimum bill (e.g. \$17 for Oahu residential customers) or customer charge, and excess credits are carried forward to the next month, for up to 12 months. - About 10% of Hawaii's residential electric utility customers had NEM agreements as of December 2013. - As of December 2013, there were more than 40,700 NEM systems, with a total capacity exceeding 312 MW, installed statewide. - In Order# 32052 on 4/28/14, PUC Docket 2012-0036, the PUC ordered the HECO companies to create a distributed generation interconnection plan (DGIP).
-The plan will be included in Docket #2011-0206 (Reliability Standards Working Group).
-The DGIP "will include actionable strategies and implementation plans for distribution system upgrades and utilization of advanced inverter technical functionality to enable distribution circuit solar PV penetrations to be increased over time in a safe and reliable manner." - KIUC: New interconnections use Schedule Q (100 kW or less) and "NEM Pilot" (200 kW or less; 20¢/kWh for excess).
+- If the customer uses more electricity than is produced, the customer pays for that net amount. - If the customer produces more electricity than used, the customer pays a minimum bill (e.g. \$17 for Oahu residential customers) or customer charge, and excess credits are carried forward to the next month, for up to 12 months. - About 10% of Hawaii's residential electric utility customers had NEM agreements as of December 2013.24 - As of December 2013, there were more than 38,700 NEM systems, with a total capacity exceeding 234 MW, installed statewide.25 - On 8/26/14, under PUC Docket 2001-0206, the HECO companies delivered to the PUC the Reliability Standards Working Group distributed generation interconnection plan (DGIP).
+The DGIP is presently under review and should "include actionable strategies and implementation plans for distribution system upgrades and utilization of advanced inverter technical functionality to enable distribution circuit solar PV penetrations to be increased over time in a safe and reliable manner." - KIUC: New interconnections use Schedule Q26 (100 kW or less) and "NEM Pilot"27 (200 kW or less; 20¢/kWh for excess).